-1 2 3 PREFACE 4 5 This request [is] was first submitted pursuant to the U.S. Environmental Protection 6 Agency (EPA) requirements published as a Federal Register notice (FR Vol. 64, 7 No. 126) on Thursday, July 1, 1999.
-The documentation in this report addresses 8 requirements found in Part 51, Appendix V relating to completeness of State Implementation Plan (SIP) submissions.
-This report was [taken to] first presented 9 10 at a public hearing before the Albuquerque-Bernalillo County Air Quality Control Board (AQCB) held on October 8, 2003 and continued on November 12, 2003.
-11 12 Appropriate public notices and opportunities for public comment were provided.
-13 The AQCB adopted the initial Regional Haze SIP on November 12, 2003.
-14 In 1999 the first regulation to address the type of visibility impairment known as 15 Regional haze was promulgated by EPA.
-Since that time it has been judicially 16 challenged twice.
-On May 24, 2002, the U.S. Court of Appeals for the District of 17 Columbia Circuit issued a ruling vacating the Regional Haze Rule in part and 18 sustaining it in part, based on a finding that EPA's prescribed methods for 19 determining best available retrofit technology (BART) were inconsistent with the 20 Clean Air Act (CAA).
-American Corn Growers Association v.
-EPA, [291 F.3d 1 21 22 (DC Cir.
-2002)].
+This request [is] was first submitted pursuant to the U.S. Environmental Protection Agency (EPA) requirements published as a Federal Register notice (FR Vol. 64, No. 126) on Thursday, July 1, 1999.
+The documentation in this report addresses requirements found in Part 51, Appendix V relating to completeness of State Implementation Plan (SIP) submissions.
+This report was [taken to] first presented at a public hearing before the Albuquerque-Bernalillo County Air Quality Control Board (AQCB) held on October 8, 2003 and continued on November 12, 2003.
+Appropriate public notices and opportunities for public comment were provided.
+The AQCB adopted the initial Regional Haze SIP on November 12, 2003.

+In 1999 the first regulation to address the type of visibility impairment known as Regional Haze was promulgated by EPA.
+Since that time it has been judicially challenged twice.
+May 24, 2002, the U.S. Court of Appeals for the District of Columbia Circuit issued a ruling vacating the Regional Haze Rule in part and sustaining it in part, based on a finding that EPA's prescribed methods for determining best available retrofit technology (BART) were inconsistent with the Clean Air Act (CAA) [American Corn Growers Association v.
+EPA, {291 F.3d 1 (DC Cir.
+2002)}].
 EPA finalized a rule on July 6, 2005 addressing the court's ruling in this case [FR Vol. 70 No. 128 39104-39172].
-On February 18, 2005, the U.S. 23 Court of Appeals for the District of Columbia Circuit issued another ruling, in 24 Center for Energy and Economic Development (CEED) v.
-EPA, [398 F.3d 653(DC 25 Cir.
-2005)], granting a petition challenging provisions of the Regional Haze Rule 26 27 governing an optional emissions trading program for certain western States and Tribes (the Western Regional Air Partnership (WRAP) Annex Rule).
-EPA 28 29 published proposed regulations to revise the provisions of the Regional Haze Rule governing alternative trading programs, and to provide additional guidance on 30 such programs in August 2005.
-EPA received several comments on the August 31 2005 proposal.
-This final rule [Federal Register: October 13, 2006 (Volume 71, 32 Number 198)] finalized the proposed revisions, including changes in response to 33 34 the public comments.
+On February 18, 2005, the U.S. Court of Appeals for the District of Columbia Circuit issued another ruling, in Center for Energy and Economic Development (CEED) v.
+EPA, [398 F.3d 653(DC Cir.
+2005)], granting a petition challenging provisions of the Regional Haze Rule governing an optional emissions trading program for certain western States and Tribes [the Western Regional Air Partnership (WRAP) Annex Rule].
+EPA published proposed regulations to revise the provisions of the Regional Haze Rule governing alternative trading programs, and to provide additional guidance on such programs in August 2005.
+EPA received several comments on the August 2005 proposal.
+This final rule [Federal Register: October 13, 2006 (Volume 71, Number 198)] finalized the proposed revisions, including changes in response to the public comments.
 This rule became effective December 12, 2006.
-The 35 following report has been amended to address all these actions, as well as addressing comments received by EPA on 11/3/04.
-36
+The following report has been amended to address all these actions, as well as addressing comments received by the Department, from EPA on 11/3/04, and in 2007.